 Teacher: Mrs D Hill, Mrs J Lucas.

-To encourage the young people within our care to feel equipped to express themselves with confidence and inner determination.
-To equip them with the skills to not only go on to study Drama to degree level and beyond, but to tap into the creativity that every person has within them and find enjoyment from that development.
-To teach a range of precise skills as well as provide opportunities to gain in confidence and experience both within and outside the classroom and overall instil a love for the arts.
+In Drama, we encourage young people to express themselves with confidence and inner determination.
+We equip them with the skills to have the ability to not only go on to study Drama to degree level and beyond, but to tap into the creativity that every person has within them and find enjoyment from that development.
+We teach a range of precise skills as well as providing opportunities to gain in confidence and experience both within and outside the classroom and overall instil a love for the creative arts.

 During the course of Key stage 3 drama lessons, pupils learn many new skills and techniques which are used to enhance their learning.
-Skills developed include still images, monologues and thought tracking.
-These skills are then enhanced and developed at Key stage 4 and Key stage 5.
-There are varied schemes of work including an investigation into poetry, Shakespearean plays and exploration of genre including Melodrama and Comedy.
+Techniques explored include still images, thought tracking, monologues, Verbatim Theatre, Physical Theatre and stage combat.
+These skills are then enhanced and developed at Key Stage 4 and Key Stage 5.
+There are varied schemes of work including an investigation into areas on the PSHE programme, Shakespearean plays and exploration of genre including Melodrama and Comedy.
 All lessons focus on themes all of which are designed to develop pupils’ drama and performance techniques.
 Students are assessed throughout the term and are encouraged to consider how they devise, perform and reflect on their performances.
 The assessments vary, some are practical and others are through written reflection, offering students an opportunity to show their understanding of creating and performing drama.

 Exam Board: WJEC